Ghost Festival: Observance

 In some East Asian countries today, live performances are held and everyone is invited to attend.
 The first row of seats are always empty as this is where the ghosts sit.
 The shows are always put on at night and at high volumes as the sound is believed to attract and please the ghosts.
 Some shows include Chinese opera, dramas, and in some areas, even burlesque shows.
-Traditionally Chinese opera was the main source of entertainment but the newer shows, concerts, dramas, wars and so forth are referred to as Getai.
+Traditionally Chinese opera was the main source of entertainment but the newer shows, concerts, dramas, wars, and so forth are referred to as Getai.
 These acts are better known as "Merry-making".

-For rituals, Buddhists and Taoists hold ceremonies to relieve ghosts from suffering, many of them holding ceremonies in the afternoon or at night (as it is believed that the ghosts are released from hell when the sun sets).
+For rituals, Chinese Buddhists and Taoists hold ceremonies to relieve ghosts from suffering, many of them holding ceremonies in the afternoon or at night (as it is believed that the ghosts are released from hell when the sun sets).
 Altars are built for the deceased and priests and monks alike perform rituals for the benefit of ghosts.
 Monks and priests often throw rice or other small foods into the air in all directions to distribute them to the ghosts.
+An example of such a ritual is the Chinese Buddhist Yujia Yankou rite, which is performed to facilitate the physical and spiritual nourishment of all sentient beings in saṃsāra, including the hungry ghosts.

 During the evening, incense is burnt in front of the doors of households.
 Incense stands for prosperity in Chinese culture, so families believe that there is more prosperity in burning more incense.
 During the festival, some shops are closed as they want to leave the streets open for the ghosts.
 In the middle of each street stands an altar of incense with fresh fruit and sacrifices displayed on it.